AbstractMenus/Docs/advanced/logical.rst

 	"actions", "Actions block", "Actions that performs if player matches all rules" "denyActions", "Actions block", "Actions that performs if player **doesn't matches** all rules"

-You can imagine this block as infinite tree where enery branch is a rule or actions block.
+You can imagine this block as infinite tree where every branch is a rule or actions block.

 .. figure:: ../_static/logical_actions.jpg
 	:align: center